tushar-fs/customer-support-analyzer/README.md

 3. Generate vector embeddings for each chunk using `all-MiniLM-L6-v2`.
 4. Store the chunks and their embeddings in a ChromaDB collection.

-> This process runs automatically on the first application start.

 ### 2. Retrieval & Generation (Online)

 1. User sends a natural language query to the FastAPI endpoint.